Anthony Joshua mandatories pile up, heavyweight queue wait their turn

-Heavyweight champion Anthony Joshua may have his next three fights already lined up following a WBA announcement this week.
+Heavyweight champion Anthony Joshua may have his next three fights lined up following a WBA announcement this week.

 The backing up of opponents could have a detrimental effect on hopes the UK fans have of seeing Joshua share the ring with Deontay Wilder or Tyson Fury.

-This means a total of six fighters are vying for a shot at the current top division ruler.
+This scenario means a total of six fighters are vying for a shot at the current top division ruler.

 On the WBO list, Dillian Whyte, the rumored opponent for Joshua’s next outing on April 13, could now be lobbied by promoter Eddie Hearn as a mandatory fight.

 Oleksandr Usyk has been mentioned as a prospective WBO mandatory but would be unlikely to accept at the moment.

 Whyte would at least clear up one of those three organizations.
 However, Pulev will be pushing the IBF for his chance next.

 The Bulgarian has already missed out once.
 Pulev had to pull out of an October 2017 clash injured.
 And at 37, the clock is ticking for him.

 So Whyte in April should be followed by Pulev, possibly in September before Miller in March or April of 2020 in the United States.